 Help them maintain a healthy weight

-Overweight cats are at a higher risk of cat constipation due to a higher body mass, which can put a strain on their digestive system.
+Overweight cats are at a higher risk of cat constipation due to a higher body mass, which can put a strain on their gastrointestinal tract.
 For this reason, maintaining a healthy weight–which your veterinarian can help you determine–is one of the best ways to keep cat constipation under control.

 Make activity part of their daily routine